algosup/2023-2024-project-3-virtual-processor-team-3/documents/Assembly_documentation/ALGORISK_documentation.md

 **Who should use this documentation?**

-The ALGORISK Assembly documentation, is aimed at every user of our Assembler.
+The ALGORISK Assembly documentation is aimed at every user of our Assembler.
 It will help you throughout your journey of coding with our language and break down all the instructions for a deeper understanding of the ALGORISK language.

 ### Chapter 1: Overview of the ALGORISK Assembler